Mesmerize29/pratyushr.jena/README.md

 ---

 ## **About Me**
-I don’t come from a straight line.
-Nothing in my journey has been pre-scripted, inherited, or handed down.
-I built my skillset the same way I build systems — from the ground up, under pressure, through necessity, curiosity, and an impatience to make things *work*.
+I did not follow a straight path.
+Nothing in my journey was pre-scripted or inherited.
+I built my skillset the same way I build systems: from the ground up, through pressure, curiosity, and the need to make things work.

-I operate where **AI security**, **robotics**, and **systems engineering** intersect.
+I operate at the intersection of AI security, robotics, and systems engineering.
-I design machines that think, models that defend themselves, and systems that hold their shape when reality becomes adversarial.
+I build machines that think, models that defend themselves, and systems that stay stable under real-world stress.

-I don’t chase complexity for aesthetics — I chase execution.
 If a system exists, I map its risks.
 If its risks can be mapped, I secure it.
-If it can be secured, I scale it.
+If it can be secured, I scale it with confidence.

 Everything else is noise.

 ---

 ## **Core Competencies**

-### **AI Security & Adversarial ML**
+### **AI Security and Adversarial ML**
-- Dialogue-level risk modeling for LLM systems
+- Dialogue-level threat modeling
-- Multi-layered safety pipelines (PISR, ILVI, DCR, UTCE)
+- Safety pipelines built around PISR, ILVI, DCR, and UTCE
-- Jailbreak pattern analysis, misuse prediction, trust calibration
+- Jailbreak pattern analysis and misuse prediction
-- Interaction-centric security frameworks for production LLMs
+- Trust calibration and behavior evaluation for LLMs

 ### **Autonomous Robotics**
-- Hexacopter engineering (Navio2 + Raspberry Pi)
+- Hexacopter architecture using Navio2 and Raspberry Pi
-- Optical-flow micro-drone stability + multi-ranger avoidance
+- Optical-flow micro-drone stability with multi-ranger avoidance
-- UAV sensor fusion (Lidar-Lite v3, TF Mini, telemetry)
+- Sensor fusion using Lidar-Lite v3, TF Mini, and RealSense
-- Real-time perception → action loops
+- Real-time perception to action loops

-### **Cybersecurity & Systems Thinking**
+### **Cybersecurity and Systems Thinking**
-- Secure-by-design architecture
-- Threat modeling for AI/robotic systems
+- Secure by design approaches for AI and IoT
-- Structural risk analysis, adversarial incentive mapping
+- Structural risk analysis and adversarial incentive mapping
-- Embedded system hardening & control-loop reliability
+- Embedded system hardening
+- Threat modeling across software, hardware, and interaction layers

 ### **Applied Computing**
-- Computer Vision (Intel RealSense pipelines)
+- Intel RealSense vision pipelines
-- ML for real-time perception and environment mapping
+- ML for perception and segmentation
 - ROS-based robotic actuation
-- BIM-linked sensor analytics for live environments
+- BIM-integrated sensor analytics

 ---

 ## **Selected Projects**

-### **🔹 Autonomous Hexacopter Platform (UAV Engineering)**
+### **Autonomous Hexacopter Platform**
-Built an autonomous coaxial hexacopter using Navio2 + Raspberry Pi, integrating:
+Engineered an autonomous coaxial hexacopter using Navio2 and Raspberry Pi.
+Highlights:
 - Lidar-Lite v3 obstacle avoidance
-- TF Mini altimetric stability
+- TF Mini based stability control
 - Real-time telemetry and mission execution
-- Full sensor fusion for stable autonomous flight
+- Complete sensor fusion for reliable autonomous flight

-A system that doesn’t wobble, drift, or fail — built from frame to firmware.
+Designed to perform in real conditions, not just controlled test environments.

 ---

-### **🔹 Dialogue-Level Security for LLM Systems**
+### **Dialogue-Level Security for LLM Systems**
-Developed a taxonomy of *interaction-centric threats* in AI models focusing on:
+Created a comprehensive framework for interaction-centric LLM security.
+Focus areas include:
 - Multi-turn adversarial prompting
-- Dialogue-phase vulnerabilities
+- Conversation-phase vulnerabilities
-- Safety bypass patterns used by real attackers
+- Jailbreak and misuse pattern mapping
-- New metrics (PISR, ILVI, DCR, UTCE) for resilience evaluation
+- Resilience metrics designed for next-generation safety research

-Forms the backbone of a forthcoming IEEE conference submission.
+This work forms a core part of my upcoming IEEE submission.

 ---

-### **🔹 RealSense-Based Vial Classification & Robotic Sorting**
+### **RealSense Vial Classification and Robotic Sorting**
-Designed a real-time perception pipeline:
-- Intel RealSense RGB-D capture
+Built a vision pipeline using Intel RealSense for laboratory vial classification.
+The system performs:
-- Cap-color segmentation (red, white, blue, black)
+- Cap color segmentation for red, white, blue, and black
-- Empty-slot detection, cap-missing identification
+- Empty-slot and missing-cap detection
-- Clean data→ROS-arm integration for precision sorting

-Reliable, deterministic, and built to withstand lab noise.
+- Clean perception output to ROS-based robotic actuation

+Designed for reliability and deterministic performance in lab conditions.

 ---

-### **🔹 Optical-Flow & Multi-Ranger Micro-Drone Navigation**
+### **Micro-Drone Optical-Flow and Multi-Ranger Navigation**
-Built and tested micro-drone navigation logic using:
-- Flow Deck v2
+Developed and tested micro-drone navigation logic using Flow Deck v2 and multi-ranger sensors.
-- Multi-ranger avoidance
+Capabilities:
 - Spiral search patterns
-- Line-following on blue-tape trajectories
+- Line-following on blue tape

-Pushed Crazyflie limits with unstable hardware and still extracted control.
+- Automatic stabilization in uneven environments

+Extracted stable flight behavior from hardware with known instability.

 ---

-### **🔹 BIM-Linked Environmental Analytics (Real-Time Prediction)**
+### **BIM-Linked Environmental Analytics**
-Assisted in a research project integrating:
+Integrated:
-- Temperature prediction ML
+- Real-time temperature prediction
-- Sensor-driven environment updates
+- Live sensor updates
-- Autodesk Revit BIM overlays
+- Revit BIM overlays
-- Real-time visualization of pipeline states
+- Data visualization for building state interpretation

-Bridged raw sensor input → actionable building intelligence.
+Connected raw sensor data to high-value building intelligence.

 ---

 ## **Research Direction**
-I’m building a unified view of **AI safety**, **cybersecurity**, and **human-machine interaction**, with focus areas in:
-- Adversarial dialogue analysis
-- Trust calibration under uncertainty
-- Secure LLM interface design
-- Robotic autonomy + safety alignment

-2026 target: PhD in Computer Science (AI Security + Robotics).
-Trajectory: building frameworks that can scale across industry, research, and defense ecosystems.
+My research sits at the intersection of AI safety, cybersecurity, and human-machine interaction.
+I study how language models behave under adversarial influence and how trust, misuse, and over-reliance appear in conversation.

+I build frameworks that:
+- Predict failures
+- Measure reliability
+- Mitigate dialogue-level risks
+- Align system safeguards with real human behavior

+I am preparing for a PhD with a focus on AI security, robotics, and integrated system reliability.

 ---

 ## **Experience**

-### **Wolfe University Center (FIU) – Operations & Leadership**
+### **Wolfe University Center, FIU**
+Operations and leadership role involving:
-- Led a 7-member operations team
+- Leading a 7 member team
-- Supported ~70+ events through logistics, problem-solving, and rapid execution
-- Balanced technical roles with high-pressure real-world leadership
-- Built a habit of stepping into the chaos and creating order

-This job sharpened my system-thinking on the human side.
+- Supporting more than 70 events
+- Rapid problem solving in high-pressure environments
+- Hands-on logistics and multi-stakeholder coordination

+This role strengthened my ability to manage systems involving people, processes, and unpredictable conditions.

 ---

-### **ARC Robotics Projects (FIU) – Volunteer Contributor**
+### **ARC Robotics Projects, FIU**
-*Not officially listed due to confidentiality constraints, but contributions included:*
+Volunteer contributor with involvement in:
 - Drone hardware debugging
-- Firmware flashing under tight failure loops
+- Firmware flashing and recovery
-- Alternative deck configurations
+- Sensor integration and testing
 - Mission Planner scripting
-- GPS + telemetry troubleshooting
+- GPS and telemetry troubleshooting
-- Small-scale swarm logic experiments

-Hands-on, undocumented, high-risk, no-credit — exactly the kind of work that builds edge.
+- Experimental micro-drone behavior design

+This was high-risk, hands-on work with minimal documentation.
+It built my technical reflexes and sharpened my ability to learn under pressure.

 ---

 ## **Education**
-**Florida International University (FIU)**
+**Florida International University**
-*Master of Science in Computer Science*
+Master of Science in Computer Science
-Focus: AI security, robotics, cybersecurity, systems engineering
+Focus on AI security, robotics, cybersecurity, and systems engineering

 **B.Tech (India)**
-Computer Science & Engineering
+Computer Science and Engineering

 ---

 ## **Technical Skills**

-**Languages:** Python, C/C++, JavaScript
+**Languages:** Python, C, C++, JavaScript
-**AI/ML:** PyTorch, Scikit, adversarial prompting pipelines
+**AI and ML:** Adversarial prompting, PyTorch, Scikit
-**Robotics:** ROS, Navio2, PX4, Intel RealSense, Crazyflie SDK
+**Robotics:** ROS, Navio2, PX4, Crazyflie, Intel RealSense
-**Cloud & Systems:** Linux, Shell, Git, telemetry stacks
+**Systems:** Linux, Git, telemetry stacks, embedded platforms
-**Tools:** Mission Planner, Revit (BIM integration), Arduino/embedded systems
+**Tools:** Mission Planner, Revit, Arduino
-**Security:** Threat modeling, adversarial risk surfaces, LLM safety testing
+**Security:** Threat modeling, misuse analysis, LLM safety evaluation

 ---

 ## **What I Optimize For**
-- **Clarity over noise**
+- Clarity and precision
-- **Systems that don’t break under pressure**
+- Systems that stay reliable under stress
-- **Execution speed with precision**
+- Rapid learning with deep execution
-- **Long-term compounding (skills, impact, relationships)**
+- Long-term compounding in skill and impact
-- **High-leverage work across AI + robotics + security**
+- High-leverage work across AI, robotics, and security

 ---

 ## **Personal Interests**
-- Aquascaping & nature design
+- Aquascaping
-- Experimental robotics logic
-- High-stakes problem-solving
+- Robotics experiments
-- Travel & architectural exploration
+- Travel and city exploration
+- Long-term strategic design in work and life
-- Designing systems — technical or life-based — that scale
+- Building systems that scale in stability and usefulness

 ---

 ## **Closing Line**
-I’m not here to do routine work.
-I’m here to build **secure intelligence**, **reliable autonomy**, and **systems that matter**.

-If that aligns with what you’re building, we should talk.
+I build secure intelligence, autonomous systems, and practical high-stakes solutions.
+If you are working on something that demands reliability, precision, and real execution, I am the person you want in the loop.